anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 Website: **`www.smartlab.ws`**

 This dataset is an extended version of the [UCI Human Activity Recognition Using smartphones Dataset V 1.0](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) mentioned earlier.
-This version provides the original signals captured from the smartphone sensors mentioned earlier `Raw-Data`, instead of the ones semi-processed and sampled into windows located in `Inertial signals` directory which were provided in version 1.0.
+This version provides the original signals captured from the smartphone sensors mentioned earlier `Raw-Data`, instead of the ones semi-processed and sampled into windows located in `Inertial-signals` directory which were provided in version 1.0.
 This change was done in order to be able to make online tests with the data.
 Moreover, the activity labels were updated in order to include postural transitions that were not part of the previous version of the dataset.
 This Dataset includes two main directories and they can be used separately.

 **Dataset Architecture:**